thatsOven/opal-lang/README.md

 ```

 # Operators
-Since opal directly passes expressions to Python, that is, it doesn't parse them, operators are almost identical to Python's, with
+Since opal directly passes expressions to Python, that is, it doesn't parse them, Python operators are all usable, with
 a few additions:
 - `!`: Equivalent to Python's `not`.
 If used at the beginning of a line with a variable name, it will invert the state of that variable:
 ```
-!variable;

-# is equivalent to:
-# variable = !variable;
+!variable; # is equivalent to variable = !variable;

+not variable; # this also produces the same result
 ```
 - `||`: Equivalent to Python's `or`;
 - `&&`: Equivalent to Python's `and`;
+- `::`: Equivalent to `.`.
+It's only conventionally used to mark access to a member of a namespace, or a static member in general.
+opal tries to keep modifiers esplicit, and this syntax allows to understand whether the data or function you're accessing is static
+without looking at its definition.
+Kind of like how Python developers know they shouldn't touch variables starting with an underscore!
 - `?`: It's used for debugging purposes.
 It prints the given expression and returns it:
 ```
 myFunction(a, ?(b), c);